WHAT DO I NEED TO DO IMMEDIATELY?

 Please note: If the collision involving your loved one is not criminal in nature or a person has not been arrested for the collision these reports may take several months to complete.

-A copy of both reports can be obtained by mail or by appearing in person at the Phoenix Police Department Public Records Office:
+A copy of both reports can be obtained by mail or by appearing in person at the Phoenix Police Department Public Records and Services Unit:

 1717 E. Grant St., Suite 100,